0hnezahn/WumpusEnv/README.md

 The simulator takes the current game state and applies its implemented logic onto the objects of the gamestate changeing them as defined below.

 ### 2.4 Communicator
-The communicator allows the indirect conversation between the enviroment and agent bots with the help of files.
+The communicator allows the indirect conversation between the environment and agent bots with the help of files.
 Each bot creates itself a text file aswell as a log file.
 Inside the text file which has the name of the bot, it writes his interactions for the simulator and recieves percerptions from the simulator.

 #### 2.4.1 Message formats
-The Enviroment starts its message with "C;" followed by further arguments later explained.
+The environment starts its message with "C;" followed by further arguments later explained.
 The bot starts its message with "B;" with further arguments later explained.
 Each argument or instruction is sperated with a ";".

 ##### 2.4.2 Message format for instructions: